 KitchenAid Cook Processor programs

-KitchenAid updated the Cook Processor recently: the lid was redesigned!
+KitchenAid updated their KitchenAid Cook Processor recently: the lid was redesigned!

-Great video, right?!
-So here’s a little summary of the advantages of the new lid then:
+So here is a little summary of the advantages of the new lid then:

 - the double lock is so secure, I love it!

 - the measuring cup is gone (I never used that one to be very honest) and mine also showed the same frosting like in the video + the plastic was cracked here and there because the cup would fall out when opening the lid

 - you can remove the center to let the steam out or pour in extra liquids while cooking

 - and the most important advantage: the lid comes out perfectly clean after washing it in the dishwasher, no food bits are trapped in places you can’t reach

 My most favorite KitchenAid Cook Processor recipes